New Croton Aqueduct: Overview

-The Croton Watershed is one of three systems that provide water to New York City, joined by the waters of the Delaware and Catskill Aqueducts.
-The Croton system comprises 12 reservoirs and 3 controlled lakes.
+The Croton Watershed is one of three systems that provide water to New York City, joined by the waters of the four reservoirs of the Delaware Aqueduct and two of the Catskill Aqueduct.
+The Croton system comprises 12 reservoirs and 3 controlled lakes, with waters of the Boyds Corner Reservoir and West Branch Reservoir being mixed with and carried off by the Delaware Aqueduct to the Kensico Reservoir instead of continuing on to the New Croton Dam and thence the Jerome Park Reservoir in the Bronx.

 History

 The New Croton Aqueduct opened on July 15, 1890, replacing the Old Croton Aqueduct.
 The newer aqueduct is a brick-lined tunnel, 13 ft in diameter and 33 mi long, running from the New Croton Reservoir in Westchester County to the Jerome Park Reservoir in the Bronx.
 Water flows then proceed toward the Croton Water Filtration Plant for treatment.
 Treated water is distributed to certain areas of the Bronx and Manhattan.

 In the late 1990s, the city stopped using water from the Croton system due to numerous water quality issues.
 In 1997 the U.S. Environmental Protection Agency (EPA), the U.S. Department of Justice and the State of New York filed suit against the city for violating the Safe Drinking Water Act and the New York State Sanitary Code.
 The city government agreed to rehabilitate the New Croton Aqueduct and build a filtration plant.
 The filtration system protects the public from disease-causing microorganisms such as Giardia and Cryptosporidium.
 The Croton Water Filtration Plant was activated in May 2015.